 YouTube rarely fails, but when it does, it’s a threat to our entire existence.
 We’ve collected the most probable explanations and fixes below.
-Here are a few ideas to start your search:
+Let’s dive in and bring your favorite videos back.

 Why won’t YouTube load?